 Dr Jarrod Hore

-Jarrod Hore is an environmental historian of settler colonial landscapes, nature writing, and geology, and is currently postdoctoral fellow with the New Earth Histories Research Program, University of New South Wales, Sydney.
-His work on earthquake geology, wilderness photography, early environmentalism, and the Romantic tradition in the antipodes has been published in the Pacific Historical Review, Australian Historical Studies and History Australia.
-His first book, Visions of Nature: How Landscape Photography Shaped Settler Colonialism was published by University of California Press in 2022.
+Jarrod Hore is an environmental historian of settler colonial landscapes, nature writing, and geology.
+He is a Scientia Lecturer in the School of Humanities & Languages and Co-Director of the New Earth Histories Research Program, University of New South Wales, Sydney.
+His work on earthquake geology, wilderness photography, early environmentalism, and the logistics of the natural history trade has been published in the Pacific Historical Review, Australian Historical Studies and the Journal of World History.
+His award-winning first book, Visions of Nature: How Landscape Photography Shaped Settler Colonialism was published by University of California Press in 2022.

 Marilyn Lake Prize for the best book in Australian Transnational History.
 Australian Historical Association, 2023.